hbatistuzzo/Diamonds_Henrique/README.md

 ## Project objective

 <img src="images/diamonds.jpg" align="right" width="45%"/>
-This project is based on a [somewhat classic kaggle dataset from 2016](https://www.kaggle.com/datasets/shivam2503/diamonds) used to explain introductory level machine learning.
+This project is based on a [somewhat classic kaggle dataset from 2016] (https://www.kaggle.com/datasets/shivam2503/diamonds) used to explain introductory level machine learning.
-Given a historic dataset with over 54,000 diamonds prices (`diamonds.csv`) and their characteristics, we are tasked by our client (Rick Harrison from _Pawn Stars_) to estimate the price of his own list (`rick_diamonds.csv`) of 5,000 diamonds, thus setting up a classic regression problem.
+Given a historic dataset with over 54,000 diamond prices [(diamonds.csv)](data_files/diamonds.csv) and their characteristics, we are tasked by our client (Rick Harrison from _Pawn Stars_) to estimate the price of his own list [(rick_diamonds.csv)](data_files/rick_diamonds.csv) of 5,000 diamonds, thus setting up a classic regression problem.
 Specificaly, the goals are:

 - to infer which characteristics are more likely to influence a diamond's price;